geoext/geoext3-ws/src/first-steps/resources.md

 ### API documentation

-Use th API docs of OpenLayers to know about available classes and their properties:
+Use the API docs of OpenLayers to know about available classes and their properties:

 * http://openlayers.org/en/v3.13.1/apidoc/